-''' the jconsole tool.
-This example shows the implementation of an MXBean, how to register it in the Platform MBean Server and how to perform remote operations on it by connecting to the RMI connector server using the jconsole tool.
-The goal of this example is to show a simple MXBean that manages a resource of type Queue<String>.
+JMX Tutorial Introductory Example: Instrumenting Your Own Applications.
+Using MXBeans.
+The aim of this introductory example is to show the basic features of the JMX technology first by instrumenting a simple resource using the new type of MBean, i.e. MXBeans, and second by performing operations on it using the jconsole tool.
+This example shows the implementation of an MXBean, how register it in the Platform MBean Server and how to perform remote operations on it by connecting to the RMI connector server using the jconsole tool. goal of this example is to show a simple MXBean that manages a resource of type Queue<String>.
 The MXBean declares a getter getQueueSample that takes a snapshot of the queue when invoked and returns a Java class QueueSample that bundles the following values together: the time the snapshot was taken, the queue size and the head of the queue at that given time.
 The MXBean also declares an operation clearQueue that clears all the elements in the queue being managed.
 The example also shows how to register this MXBean in the Platform MBean Server alongside the MBeans you can already see in jconsole.
-This examples also shows how the existing Platform MBean Server can be shared between the JVM and the application itself to register the application MBeans, thus avoiding the creation of multiple MBean Server instances on the same JVM. ----- In order to compile and run the example, make a copy of this README file, and then simply cut and paste all the commands as needed into a terminal window.
-This README makes the assumption that you are running under Java SE 6 on Unix, you are familiar with the JMX technology, and with the bourne shell or korn shell syntax.
+This examples also shows how the existing Platform MBean Server can be shared between the JVM and the application itself to register the application MBeans, thus avoiding the creation of multiple MBean Server instances on same JVM. '''

+In order to compile and run the example, make a copy of this README file, then simply cut and paste all the commands as needed into a terminal window.
+This README makes the assumption that you are running under Java SE 6 on you are familiar with the JMX technology, and with the bourne shell or korn shell syntax.
 All the commands below are defined using Unix korn shell syntax.
 If you are not running Unix and korn shell you are expected to be able to adapt these commands to your favorite OS and shell environment.
 Compile Java classes The Java classes used in this example are contained in the com.example.mxbeans Java package.
 Main.java: gets the Platform MBean Server, and creates and registers the QueueSampler MXBean on it.
 QueueSampler.java: implements the QueueSampler MXBean.
 QueueSamplerMXBean.java: the management interface exposed by the QueueSampler MXBean.
-QueueSample.java: the Java type returned by the qetQueueSample() method in the QueueSampler MXBean interface. javac com/example/mxbeans/.java Start the Main application java com.example.mxbeans.Main Start jconsole on a different shell window on the same machine JConsole is located in $(J2SE_HOME)/bin/jconsole jconsole '''
+QueueSample.java: the Java type returned by the getQueueSample() method in the QueueSampler MXBean interface. javac com/example/mxbeans/.java Start the Main application java com.example.mxbeans.Main Start jconsole on a different shell window on the same machine JConsole is located in $(J2SE HOME)/bin/jconsole jconsole '''